OK, dream mode off. The reality is my feet are in wool socks right now.

 There's been a lot written about Consumer Generated Media (CGM) ...
 You Tube, blogs, podcasting and more - and now comes "Text Me TV".

 It just debuted here in Lansing on the local CW affiliate (a cable channel here - also seen on the ABC affiliate's HDTV secondary channel).
-For a mere 99¢ per text, one can broadcast their message to the world - or at least to those watching in the Lansing market.
+For a mere 99ยข per text, one can broadcast their message to the world - or at least to those watching in the Lansing market.

 Tuning in this past Tuesday at noon, the show had two hosts giving away prizes - conducting polls on "best revenge you ever had on an ex"; plus talk on Britney, Lindsay Lohan and more.
 The hosts commented on messages; suggesting new topics when response slowed, much like talk radio.
 Live and local TV.
+Check out the Lansing Text Me TV website here.
+Read an interview with a late-night Text Me TV show host here.
+At best, I'd classify this show as "semi-professional"...the hosts are primary students at Michigan State University.
+But it doesn't matter.
+Its different - and talking right to its demo.

 What could text messaging do for radio?
 Interacting with your audience.
 A text scroll on a website or streaming player.
 Requests.
 Questions.
 Polls.
 Opinion.
 Fun.
 Make it ad supported.
 Another chance to bond with the audience.
 Community.
 How about HD radio with its text abilities?